yhardik114-a11y/Grovio/readme.md

 The workshop follows a project-based approach where students progressively build **Grovio**, a desktop application developed using modern web technologies and Electron.js.

-The repository will be updated after every workshop session so that students can access the latest version of the project.
+The repository was updated after every workshop session so that students could access the latest version of the project.

 ---